 The Balanced Pool is the Seattle Foundation's primary investment pool and is actively managed to deliver returns at 5% plus CPI over a long-term horizon.
-It maintains a diversified portfolio that includes exposure to global equity markets, alternative investments, and more conservative asset classes such as US Fixed Income.
-Over the last 10 years, the Balanced Pool has gained 6.0% per annum.
-The Pool lost 2.7% in the third quarter and registered a 14.7% gain in the last 12 months.
-The portfolio's forward returns tend to be highly correlated to complexity of an investment climate - greater challenges translate to higher returns.
+It maintains a diversified portfolio that includes exposure to global equity markets, alternative investments, and more conservative asset classes such as U.S. Fixed Income.
+Over the last 10 years, the Balanced Pool has gained 6.3% per annum.
+The Pool gained 8.0% in the fourth quarter and registered a 15.7% gain in the last 12 months.
+The portfolio's forward returns tend to be highly correlated to complexity of an investment climate-greater challenges translate to higher returns.

 In addition to our Balanced Pool, we offer other investment options to meet our fundholders' needs.
-Our Socially Responsible Pool, designed to meet ESG (Environmental, Social, and Governance) requirements while also providing competitive economic returns, lost 3.6% for the quarter.
-Our Intermediate-Term Pool, designed to meet the expectations of donors with a grantmaking horizon in the 2-7-year range, lost 2.6%.
-The Foundation also manages a Short-Term Pool for donors with very short grantmaking horizons.
-This pool is intended to preserve capital as best as possible and gained 1.1% for the quarter.
-Lastly, the Foundation offers an Index Pool, which is all passive, and a Growth Pool.
-These pools lost 2.8% and 3.0% in the quarter, respectively.
+Our Socially Responsible Pool, designed to meet ESG (Environmental, Social, and Governance) requirements while also providing competitive economic returns, gained 9.6% for the quarter.
+Our Intermediate-Term Pool, designed to meet the expectations of donors with a grantmaking horizon in the 2-7-year range, gained 6.6%.
+The Foundation also manages a Short-Term pool for donors with very short grantmaking horizons.
+This pool is intended to preserve capital as best as possible; gained 1.6% for the quarter.
+Lastly, the Foundation offers an Index pool, which is all passive and a Growth Pool.
+These pools gained 8.7% and 9.2% in the quarter, respectively.